SchlossLab/Baxter_glne007Modeling_GenomeMed_2015/analysis_workflow.md

 	qsub code/cluster.pbs

-To make the taxonomy file form mothur more palatable, run the trimTax.py python script.
-The output is used for labeling OTU classifcations in the Rmd script.

-	python code/trimTax.py data/glne007.final.an.unique_list.0.03.cons.taxonomy data/glne007.0.03.trim.tax

 ### Generating and Testing models
 The bulk of the analyses for this study are done through the Baxter_glne007_2016_manuscript.Rmd knitr document.
 It will generate and test the random forest models, generate figures, and render a docx of the manuscript.